Mississippi Grind: Plot

-At a casino, Gerry bets the last of his money first on a slot machine then on roulette and wins.
+At a casino, Gerry bets the last of his money first on a slot machine then on roulette, and wins.
 Curtis arrives at Gerry's blackjack table and loses his remaining money, but Gerry shares his chips.
-Their winnings continue to grow as they play craps, and Curtis calls Simone, who proclaims his love for her.
+Their winnings continue to grow as they play craps, and Curtis calls Simone, proclaiming his love for her.
 Convinced they cannot lose, Gerry and Curtis bet their entire $285,000.

 Over an expensive dinner, Gerry and Curtis discuss their plans, having won a half-million dollars.
-Curtis wants a white Cadillac but when asked repeatedly all Gerry can come up with is he wants to do something nice for his daughter.
+While Curtis wants a white Cadillac, all Gerry can come up with is he wants to do something nice for his daughter.

 In the morning, Curtis finds Gerry has gone, leaving his half of the money with a note: "It's Machu Picchu time".
-Curtis flirts with the hotel clerk; asked if he is going anywhere special, he replies, "Peru", offering to take her with him.
+Curtis flirts with the hotel clerk.
+She asks if he is going anywhere special.
+He replies, "Peru", offering to take her with him.

-In the final scene, Gerry buys back his car from the dealer he sold it to, telling the man he "got lucky."
-Sitting in his own car again, he turns it on and hears the gambling tips CD he left in the stereo.
+Gerry buys back his car from the dealer to whom he sold.
+Sitting once again in his own car, he turns it on and hears the gambling tips CD he left in the stereo.
 As the CD describes the mark of a confident player (sitting back, relaxed shoulders), Gerry's slouching posture transforms into a confident one and an American flag can be seen reflected upside down in the windshield.